HippolyteGuigon/Learning_Equality_Curriculum_Recommendations/README.md

 ## Build Status

-For the moment, the project has just begun
+For the moment, two models are ready to be used in the main pipeline: Sentence Bert model and a Transformer encoder used with KNN.

+The objective for the rest of the project is to fine tune the hyperparameters while making the overall utilisation very intuitive and user friendly.

 Throughout its construction, if you see any improvements that could be made in the code, do not hesitate to reach out at Hippolyte.guigon@hec.edu